 Look for kingfish around rocky headlands, under kelp, near marker buoys, and below schools of kahawai and barracouta.
 They are very powerful fighters.
 I can best describe playing a kingfish as like having an “enormous kahawai” on the line – though kingfish don’t jump.
 They are also regarded as dirty fighters and will look to take your lure into the rocks or kelp to break your line.
 Their first runs are particularly powerful.
 Many anglers report losing kingfish early in the fight as their line is invariably wrapped around some underwater obstacle.

-They seem to travel in schools of similar sized fish.
+They seem to travel in schools of similar-sized fish.
 Most kingfish caught in Canterbury have been around 20 lbs but they can grow much bigger.
-David Tattle speared one near Picton that would have gone over 70 lbs!
+David Tattle speared one in the Marlborough Sounds that would have gone over 70 lbs!

 You can fish for kingfish with live bait under a balloon.
 This method works best when fishing from rocky headlands directly into deep water.
 Pick a fishing spot where kingfish can reasonably be expected to be present.
 In Canterbury, there are few places suitable for the live bait method.
 I’ve tried it at Black Rock, Taylors Mistake, with live mullet, but could only catch barracouta.

 The kingfish that have been caught in Canterbury waters are mostly taken jigging, with a few also caught on surface poppers.
 Both the jig and the popper imitate fleeing baitfish.
 Kingfish generally don’t take cut baits.
 Though whole dead baits work well in deeper water; they aren’t so good for shore-based fishing.
 But are worth trying under a balloon if you have seen kingfish and can’t catch a live kahawai or mullet.